MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 ## <a name="binary_search"></a> `binary_search`

-Tests whether there is an element in a sorted range that is equal to a specified value or that is equivalent to it in a sense specified by a binary predicate.
+Tests whether there's an element in a sorted range that is equal to a specified value or that is equivalent to it in a sense specified by a binary predicate.

 ```cpp
 template<class ForwardIterator, class Type>